 The festivities for this event will kick off with a Tesoro Member-Exclusive Meet the Artists Patron Party on Friday, June 1 from 6 – 9 p.m. at The Fort (19192 Highway 8 in Morrison).
 Guests will have the first opportunity to purchase award-winning art, and enjoy live music and entertainment.
 Fort Hors d’oeuvres and a cash bar will provided.

-Become a Member and Buy Your Tickets to the Patron Party Today by
+Become a Member to buy Your Tickets to next year’s Patron Party by

 clicking here >

 This Weekend Event Includes:

 Sunday, June 3rd at 11am.